 - Over half of citizens in some countries express prejudice against people with HIV.

-- A new study says the media has a key role to play in fighting the stigma of HIV.
+- A new study says the media has a key role to play in fighting the HIV stigma.

 - Showing people with HIV living healthy lives could reduce levels of prejudice.